EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Mapping steps on DeepLASI

 On the *Channel Position* pop-up window, you can see a preview of the loaded ZMW image.
-Here we clicked on *Full* to load the whole camera field of view, and then clicked on *OK* as you can see on :numref:`first map preview`.
+Here we clicked on *Full* to load the whole camera field of view.
+No rotation or flipping of the image was needed, so we clicked on *OK* as you can see on :numref:`first map preview`.

 .. figure:: ./../../figures/examples/PA2_map_image_loading.png
    :width: 500